 If you have an overall budget for the year or season, work with your team—ideally during the programming stage—to decide how to divide the money.
 The most important thing is to make sure you can provide appropriate resources for each production.
 So, if different directors are involved, ask each one of them to present a production plan and preliminary budget as a jumping-off point.

 It’s important to look at this number conservatively!
-Instead of basing your budget on the maximum tickets you hope to sell, come up with an average number of tickets you usually sell to determine income from this source.
+Instead of basing your budget on the maximum number of tickets you hope to sell, come up with an average number of tickets you usually sell to determine income from this source.

 Pro-Tip: It’s helpful to also brainstorm other ideas for income!
 This might include program ad sales, sponsorships, grants, merchandise sales, fundraisers, concessions, and more.

 Mounting a production of Little Shop?
-Why not ask a local florist to order for you wholesale or, better yet, provide live set dressing in exchange for an ad in your program.
+Why not ask a local florist to order wholesale for you or, better yet, provide live set dressing in exchange for an ad in your program.
 Need wigs styled elaborately for a period piece?
 Ask around at cosmetology schools in your area to see if there are students who need to log hours or complete portfolio projects.

-Your bookkeeper might raise an eyebrow, but it’s important to categorize repurpose-able resources you might already own.
+Your bookkeeper might raise an eyebrow, but it’s important to categorize repurposeable resources you might already own.
 It’s unconventional, but the logic behind it is simple: they save you from costs!

 Include anything you have in stock that can be used for your current production: